omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

   <img width="512" alt="Signing Order" src="imgs/Sign-Order.png">
 </p>

-1. Alice gets the ratio(price) from a tracker or an oracle, sign the order.
+1. Alice gets the ratio(price) from a tracker or an oracle and signs the order.
 2. Alice post this order to a tracker.

 The tracker network must verify the signature.
-If all correct, then sync it to neighbors and push it to connected nodes.
+If all is correct, then sync it to neighbors and push it to connected nodes.

 ## adding liquidity
 TO DO(Ben, Neo): (add formular for ranges in this chapter or chapter 2)

-Adding liquidity to lightning network is simple: just open a channel with your counterparty and fund it.
+Adding liquidity to the lightning network is simple: just open a channel with your counterparty and fund it.
 The lightning network discovers new channels and updates the network graph so that your channels will contribute to the global payment liquidity.

-But adding liquidity to AMM pool is different.
+But adding liquidity to an AMM pool is different.
 Not all the tokens funded in channels can be market maker liquidity reserves.
-User needs to sign a ranged liquidity of pair (x, y), and post it to a tracker he connects.
+Users need to sign ranged liquidity of pair (x, y) and post it to a tracker they connect to.
 At least two channels have to be opened and funded.

 The exchange rate is calculate from global `x/y`, feed by trackers:

-**Step 1**: Suppose Alice funded her BTC channel `x'`, then she should fund her USDT according to current local invariant, for example `y'= y(x+x')/x  - y`.
+**Step 1**: Suppose Alice funded her BTC channel `x'`, then she should fund her USDT according to the current local invariant, for example, `y'= y(x+x')/x  - y`.

-**Step 2**: If she funds more or less USDT, the extra tokens, USDT or BTC, will be marked as payment liquidity reserve.
+**Step 2**: If she deposits more or less USDT, the extra tokens, USDT or BTC, will be marked as the payment liquidity reserve.

 **Step 3**: Alice signs and syncs her funding and specified range to her trackers, which record Alice's AMM liquidity for BTC and USDT.

-The first AMM liquidity provider could deposite any amount of BTC and USDT, the tracker will calculate how much BTC or USDT will be marked as AMM liquidity according to price feed from an oracle.
+The first AMM liquidity provider could deposit any amount of BTC and USDT, the tracker will calculate how much BTC or USDT will be marked as AMM liquidity according to the price feed from an oracle.

-Funding a channel costs BTC gas fee.
+Funding a channel costs BTC gas fees.
 But adding(removing) liquidity has no cost.

 In section [impermanent loss](#impermanent-loss), there is a data simulation to help liquidity providers set appropriate ranges, minimize impermanent losses, and earn reliable trading fees.